View Norma Crow's Obituary on emissourian.com and share memories

 |

-A funeral service for Norma Jean Crow, nee Hoeft, 73, St. Clair, will be Thursday, May 21, at 5 p.m. at Russell Colonial Funeral Home, St. Clair.
+A kind and loving mother, grandmother, great-grandmother, sister, aunt, great- and great-great-aunt, cousin and treasured friend, she will be sadly missed and lovingly remembered by all who knew and loved her.

-A private committal at Midlawn Memorial Gardens, Union, will be at a later date.
+Funeral services were held at 5 p.m.
+Thursday, May 21, at Russell Colonial Funeral Home, St. Clair, with the Rev. Charles Keith officiating.

-Visitation will be Thursday, from 2 p.m. until the time of the service, at the funeral home.
+A private committal will take place at a later date at Midlawn Memorial Gardens, Union.